Shou-Ji/Matrix-Multiplication-on-GPU/README.md

 # CUDA-GPU-Pararellel-Computing
-Measuring the performancce of matrix multiplication both with- and without a GPU.
+Measuring the performance of matrix multiplication both with- and without a GPU.